 They put together a demonstration device with off-the-shelf components, though without custom chips it won’t reach those

 A frame sent during one of the tests.
 This transmission was going at about 10FPS.

 microwatt power levels; still, the technique works as described.
 The prototype helped them determine what type of sensor and chip package would be necessary in a dedicated device.

 Of course, it would be a bad idea to just blast video frames into the ether without any compression; luckily, the way the data is coded and transmitted can easily be modified to be meaningless to an observer.
 Essentially you’d just add an interfering signal known to both devices before transmission, and the receiver can subtract it.

 Video is the first application the team thought of, but there’s no reason their technique for efficient, quick backscatter transmission couldn’t be used for non-video data.

 The tech is already licensed to Jeeva Wireless, a startup founded by UW researchers (including Gollakota) a while back that’s already working on commercializing another low-power wireless device.
 You can read the details about the new system in their paper, presented last week at the Symposium on Networked Systems Design and Implementation.

-from RSSMix.com Mix ID 8176395 https://techcrunch.com/2018/03/23/rainforest-connection-enlists-machine-learning-to-listen-for-loggers-and-jaguars-in-the-amazon/ via http://www.kindlecompared.com/kindle-comparison/
+from RSSMix.com Mix ID 8176395 https://techcrunch.com/2018/04/19/technique-to-beam-hd-video-with-99-percent-less-power-could-sharpen-the-eyes-of-smart-homes/ via http://www.kindlecompared.com/kindle-comparison/